-PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-FOR ANNUAL MEETING OF

-STOCKHOLDERS TO BE HELD DECEMBER 23, 1997
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD DECEMBER 16, 1996

-The undersigned hereby authorizes and appoints Stephen J. Doyle and Lisa W. Zappaia, and each them, as proxies with full power of substitution in each, to vote all shares of Common Stock, par value \$.10 per share, of Aspen Technology, Inc. held of record on Friday, November 10, 1997 by the undersigned at the Annual Meeting of Stockholders to be held at 3:00 p.m., local time, on Tuesday, December 23, 1997, at the Royal Sonesta Hotel, Riverfront Room, 2nd Floor, East Tower, 5 Cambridge Parkway, Cambridge, Massachusetts, 02142, and at any adjournments thereof, on all matters that may properly come before said meeting.
+The undersigned hereby authorizes and appoints Stephen J. Doyle and Lisa W. Zappala, and each of them, as proxies with full power of substitution in each, to vote all shares of Common Stock, par value \$.10 per share, of Aspen Technology, Inc. held of record on Friday, November 10, 1997 by the undersigned at the Annual Meeting of Stockholders to be held at 3:00 p.m., local time, on Tuesday, December 16, 1997, at the Royal Sonesta Hotel, Riverfront Room, 2nd Floor, East Tower, 5 Cambridge Parkway, Cambridge, Massachusetts, 02142, and at any adjournments thereof, on all matters that may properly come before said meeting.

-THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED ON THE REVERSE OR, IN THE ABSENCE OF SUCH DIRECTION, FOR THE SPECIFIED NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4 AND 5 AND IN ACCORDANCE WITH THE JUDGMENT OF THE PROXIES UPON OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS THEREOF.
+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED BELOW OR, IN THE ABSENCE OF SUCH DIRECTION, FOR THE SPECIFIED NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4 AND 5 AND IN ACCORDANCE WITH THE JUDGMENT OF THE PROXIES UPON OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS THEREOF.

-(To Be Signed On Reverse Side)

-/X/ PLEASE MARK YOUR VOTES AS IN THIS EXAMPLE.

-FOR the nominees WITHHOLD listed at right (except AUTHORITY as marked to the in vote for the contrary below nominees listed at right

-PROPOSAL 1 - // Election to the Board of Directors to serve as Class I Directors fo three-year terms. r L OMINEES: awrence B. Evans oan C. McArdle (INSTRUCTIONS: To withhold authority to vote write the name of such nominee on the line be individual nominee, THE DIRECTORS RECOMMEND A VOTE FOR EACH PROPO OSAL.
-PROPOSAL 2 - Approval of the proposal to change the Company's state of incorporation from Massachusetts to Delaware.
-AGAINST / / - PROPOSAL 3 - Approval of an amendment to the Company's 1990 Stock Option Plan. / / / / / / PROPOSAL 4 - Approval of an amendment to the Company's 1996 Directors Stock Option Plan. / / / / / / PROPOSAL 5 - Approval of the Company's 1996 Employee Stock Purchase Plan. / / / / / / PLEASE SIGN, DATE AND RETURN THIS PROXY PROM ENCLOSED ENVELOPE WHICH REQUIRES NO POSTAGE UNITED STATES.
-Signature: Signature F HELD JOI NTLY) Dated:, 1997

-NOTE: This Proxy must signed exactly as the name of the Stockholder(s) appears on the label above.
+THE DIRECTORS RECOMMEND A VOTE FOR EACH PROPOSAL.

+/ / FOR

+PROPOSAL 1-Election of Lawrence B. Evans and Joan C. McArdle to the Board of Directors to serve as Class I directors for three-year terms. / / FOR the nominees listed above / / WITHHOLD AUTHORITY to vote (except as marked to the for the nominees listed contrary below) above (INSTRUCTION: To withhold authority to vote for any individual nominee, write the name of such nominee on the line below.)

+PROPOSAL 2-Approval of the proposal to change the Company's state of incorporation from Massachusetts to Delaware.

+// FOR // AGAINST // ABSTAIN

+PROPOSAL 3-Approval of an amendment to the Company's 1995 Stock Option Plan.

+// FOR // AGAINST // ABSTAIN

+PROPOSAL 4-Approval of an amendment to the Company's 1995 Directors Stock Option Plan.

+// FOR // AGAINST // ABSTAIN

+PROPOSAL 5-Approval of the Company's 1998 Employee Stock Purchase Plan.

+/ / AGAINST

+/ / ABSTAIN

+SIDE 2

+PLEASE SIGN, DATE AND RETURN THIS PROXY PROMPTLY USING THE ENCLOSED ENVELOPE WHICH REQUIRES NO POSTAGE IF MAILED IN THE UNITED STATES.

+THIS PROXY MUST BE SIGNED EXACTLY AS THE NAME OF THE STOCKHOLDER(S) APPEARS ON THE LABEL TO THE LEFT.

 Executors, administrators, trustees, etc. should give full title as such.
 If the signatory is a corporation, please sign full corporate name by duly authorized officer.